 Dear [TENANT’S NAME],

-In accordance with [STATE] landlord-tenant laws and the terms of your lease agreement, this letter is to provide you advanced notice for entering your rental property at [PROPERTY ADDRESS] for the purpose of [REASON FOR ENTERING].
+In accordance with [STATE] landlord-tenant laws and the terms of your lease agreement, this letter serves as advanced notice that we require access to your rental property located at [PROPERTY ADDRESS] for the following purpose: [REASON FOR ENTERING].

 If you have any concerns or if the proposed date and time are not suitable for you, please contact us immediately to reschedule.
 We appreciate your cooperation in this matter and your continued efforts to maintain the rental property.